Kane-Kesler/Sea-Turtle-Identification-Neural-Nets/README.md

 truck and ship.
 Since this is a standard dataset used to practice different CNN models, we build our model using this dataset first to gauge performance.

+### SeaturleIDHeads
+From the dataset of size ~8,000, we take a subset of data of size 10 corresponding to the turtles with the most images.
+We also reduce the size of the images to 32×32 to reduce the computational burden.

 # Results
 <div id="results"></div>